Powerlearnproject/se-day1-assignment-KurhulaDee/README.md

 Define prompt engineering and discuss its importance in interacting with AI models. prompt enginnering is the process of designing and refining the inputs( or prompts) given to AI models, particularly language models like ChatGPT, to optimize their responses.
+*Enhancing clarity and precision- prompts can reduce ambiguity helping the AI  understand the specific context and requiremebts of  query. is crucial for achieving clear and focused responses.
+*Directing the model's Behavior- different prompts can lead to diferent styles and types of responses like formal, casual, informative, creative . by fine-turnig the prompts, user can steer the AI towards generating output that aligin with their specific needs.
+*Improving relevance- effective prompts engineering can enhance the relevance of the model's responses. user can include specific details or context in their prompts to ensure the AI provide information that is pertinet to their questions.
+*Experimentation and Learning- the process of prompt engineering often involves trial and error, leading to insights on how the AI interprets different types of inputs. and it can build a better understanding of the model's capabilities and limitations.
+*Customization- through prompt engineering, users can tailor the intereaction to their specific audience or purpose, allowing for more personalized experience.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Research Evuluation Techniques: research for evaluating the quality of prompts and the outputs they generate. this could include criteria like clarity, specificity, bias, coherence, relevance or usefulness of the output,etc
+Choose an Approach: select prompt you created from yesterday'stask.Evaluate it using the criteria/techniques you discovered. identify areas where the prompt or its output could be strenghthened.
+Apply and Share: Apply the chosen approach to improve either the prompt or its output. share both the original and improved visions, along with unexplanation of how you evaluated and refined them imply to this post. summarise the differences you observrved.
+Depend your understanding: evaluating and improving your prompt depends your understanding of what makes effective prompt.
+Contribute to the community: sharing your process for evaluating and improving prompts contributes to the development of good practices in prompt engineering within the community.